 So, how should you write your Linkedin profile?
 Ideally, you want someone to read your profile as if you were sitting next to them and telling them yourself.
 Imagine you have just started a new job and are telling your colleagues about yourself, you want to show off your experiences and skills, but you also want to seem personable and friendly as well as having a passion for your industry.
 However, you still need to use a professional tone.
 Stay away from slang terms and be sure that you double-check for any grammatical errors.

-Like a portfolio, the photos, videos, presentations and publications that you are a part of serve as proof of your skillset.
+Like a portfolio, the photos, videos, presentations, and publications that you are a part of service as proof of your skillset.

 In creative industries, you’d generally submit your portfolio along with your CV, but this isn’t common in most other sectors, therefore leaving you without the ability to give more proof that you’d make a great employee.